praekeltfoundation/junebug/docs/http_api.rst

    :param float timestamp: Timestamp, in the format of seconds since the epoch.
    :param str message: The message of the log.

-   In the case of an exception, the following fields may also be returned:
+   In the case of an exception, there will be an exception object, with the following parameters:

    :param str class: The class of the exception.
    :param str instance: The specific instance of the exception.